microsoft/onnxruntime/docs/genai/api/java.md

               throws GenAIException
 ```

 #### Parameters
-- `sequences`: Sequences containing the encoded prompt.
+-`sequences`: sequences containing the encoded prompt.

 #### Throws
-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 ### setInput